 The presents have been opened, the food devoured, and everyone is getting a little bored with the endless loop of Christmas movies playing on the tube.
 Time to shake things up with a little family fun.
 It doesn't matter if your family is large or small, old or young, active or full of couch potatoes — we've got entertainment ideas that will make everyone jolly.

 Here are five fun and festive family games to keep folks laughing all day long.

-This is a great game for a large group, so it's perfect for the big family gathering at grandma's.
-Have the group divide up by family and choose one member of each group to be the family representative.
+2. Jingle Bell Rings: This is a great game for a large group, so it's perfect for the big family gathering at grandma's.
+Have the group divide up into groups and choose one member of each group to be the family representative.
 The reps should leave the room for a few minutes (good time for a retreat to the kitchen) while the rest of the group rehearses.
 Each family should come up with a bell sound — think "ding, dinga, ding," or "jingle, jingle."
 They can use the time while the family reps are away to rehearse.
 When they return, the reps must be blindfolded and stand in a line on the opposite side of the room.
-One by one, each family should make their group's bell sound — you can even race around the room to mix it up.
-And the family reps must guess which bell ringing sound belongs to their family.
+One by one, each group should make their bell sound — you can even race around the room to mix it up.
+And the family reps must guess which bell ringing sound belongs to their group.
 This is a great way for a big family to share some big laughs together on Christmas morning.

 3. Christmas Song Picture Game: Is your family fond of picture games?
 Head over to this website and print out the game, then let everyone take a shot.
 First one to finish is declared the Christmas song guru!
 This is a great game for families to play at the table after dinner and before dessert.